wsx5031060310guy/python-project/grid_eye/README.md

 # Python project (Grid-eye)

-this is use for delete grid-eye data more than X days from firebase.
+this project is use for delete grid-eye data more than X days from firebase.

 ## Built With